Fort Wayne Endocrinology

 If you don't have a sex drive, feel constantly drained, or you’re losing muscle mass, it’s time to learn if low testosterone is the culprit.
-At Fort Wayne Endocrinology, Ashok Kadambi, MD, Desiree Heim, NP-C, and Crystal Webb, NP-C, help men restore their strength, vitality, and wellness with hormone replacement therapy that maintains normal testosterone levels.
+At Fort Wayne Endocrinology, Ashok Kadambi, MD and Crystal Webb, NP-C, help men restore their strength, vitality, and wellness with hormone replacement therapy that maintains normal testosterone levels.
 If you have questions about low testosterone, don't wait to schedule an appointment at the office in Fort Wayne, Indiana.
-Call or book an appointment online today.
+Call 260-436-1248.

 Testosterone is generally well-known as the primary male sex hormone.
 This hormone triggers the growth of male reproductive organs during fetal development and causes physical changes in boys at puberty.